 A resident of Mobile,Alabama, and former student at Florida State University, Victoria Tait is a volunteer and friend of Lewis Spring House.
 At Florida State, Victoria studied Design Fundamentals, Art History and Survey of Interior Architecture.
 She has interest in architecture and enjoys seeing artist push past standard practice and experiment with new ideas.
 Victoria is hopeful to see Lewis Spring House restored and opened to the public to continue to serve the community as a facility to learn, inspire, create and converse.

 Granddaughter of George and Clifton Lewis

 Bachelor: Geology, Hampshire College

 Masters: Social Work, Western Carolina University.
-Olivia was instrumental in the early days of Spring House Institute and the groundwork for what it has become and will be in the future, she was essential in the development of Spring House Institute's first website, the basis for the current one, she organized and led the board meetings getting us through the maize of applying for and receiving tax exemption for our 501(c)(3).
+Olivia was instrumental in the early days of Spring House Institute and the groundwork for what it has become and will be in the future, she was essential in the development of Spring House Institute's first website, the basis for the current one; she organized and led the board meetings guiding us through the maize of applying for and receiving tax exemption for our 501(c)(3).
 Olivia does grant and other research for SHI.

 California Polytechnic State University.
 Has his own firm, KEVIN SCHWEIZER ARCHITECT located in New Smyrna Beach and Edgewater, Florida.
 Melissa Schweizer - Kevin's wife, four adult children.
 Kevin and his group, Nils M. Schweizer Fellows have been instrumental in the forward progress of Spring House Institute.
 He has been the consulting architect for the Lewises since his father, Nils Schweizer's passing.
 Nils was Mr. Wright's supervisor on the building of Lewis Spring House.